SCIENCE DOMAIN

 What sort of student would like Psychology?

-- Human behaviour, the way we think, learn, and relate and how we become the ‘person’ we are
+- Is interested in human behaviour, the way we think, learn, and relate and how we become the ‘person’ we are

-- Studying areas of health, health science, or health promotion
+- Aspires to study areas of health, health science, or health promotion

-- Using scientific method to establish what we know about human behaviour.
+- Uses the scientific method to establish what we know about human behaviour.

 Psychology Unit 1 and 2 are suggested for Unit 3 and 4.